 The determination of compensation for the Group EC including the Group CEO is ultimately subject to AGM approval as outlined in the Articles of Association.

-The external compensation advisor to the Compensation Committee conducts an annual review of the compensation for the Group EC relative to a group of reference companies in the financial services industry to ensure that market competitiveness is maintained.
+The external compensation advisor to the Compensation Committee conducts an annual review of the compensation of the Group EC relative to a group of reference companies in the financial services industry to ensure that market competitiveness is maintained.
 The reference companies are regularly reviewed by the Compensation Committee to ensure their continued relevance.
-The core peer group consists of the following globally active primary insurance and reinsurance firms: Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Hannover Rueck SE, Metlife Inc, Muenchener Rueckversicherungs- Gesellschaft AG, Prudential Plc, QBE Insurance Group Ltd, Reinsurance Group of America Inc, SCOR SE, XL Group Ltd and Zurich Insurance Group Ltd.
+The core peer group consists of the following globally active primary insurance and reinsurance firms: Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Hannover Rueck SE, MetLife Inc, Muenchener Rueckversicherungs- Gesellschaft AG, Prudential PLC, QBE Insurance Group Ltd, Reinsurance Group of America Inc, SCOR SE, XL Group Ltd and Zurich Insurance Group Ltd.

 The Group EC including the Group CEO have employment contracts with notice periods of 12 months and no severance clauses.
 Information on “change of control” clauses is covered in the Corporate Governance section of this Financial Report.

-Group EC members are covered by the Group’s standard defined-contribution pension plans.
+Group EC members are covered by the Group’s standard defined contribution pension plans.